 The EU ETS

-In recent years the EU ETS has been weakened by a surplus of allowances and low prices.
+Since the beginning of this decade, the EU ETS has been weakened by a surplus of allowances and low prices.
 As a result, it is failing to provide the appropriate signals either for emissions reductions now, or long term investment towards a low carbon economy.

 Sandbag was originally set up to focus on scrutinising and reforming the EU ETS.
 We’ve had many successes, but there is much more to do.
-We focus our work on strengthening the EU ETS, especially looking to achieve a more realistic level of allowance supply.
+We focus our work on strengthening the EU ETS, especially looking to achieve a more appropriate level of allowance supply.

 - Rebasing the cap to reflect actual emissions at the end of each Phase;